thein3rovert/SecureDoc/README.md

 So now user can chage the basic information on their profile, next we need to allow them to change the advance setting like their roles and setting on account.

-# Update Advance User Settings ( ROLES AND ACCONT SETTINGS)
+# Update Advance User Settings ( ROLES AND ACCOUNT SETTINGS)
 So we created an endpoint called the updaterole, responsible for updating the user roles, similar to the update endpoint it takes in the authenticated user, which mean if the user is not logged in or authenticated, the user cannot update, also takes in the role request and httpservlet request.